Everyone has a role to play in protecting Canada’s plant resources.

 Help promote the International Year of Plant Health 2020

 - Encourage youth to take action.
 If you’re a teacher or youth program leader, include the topic of plant health in your lesson plans by using our youth outreach toolkit.
 The United Nations IYPH 2020 list of publications includes an issue of the Children’s Activity Book series with educational tools for teachers, students and anyone who wishes to learn more about plant health.
 It is currently under development and will be released in early 2020.
 Stay tuned!

 - Help spread the word about the International Year of Plant Health (IYPH) and the importance of plant protection by getting involved in the #PlantHealth and #IYPH2020 conversations on social media.

 - Include the International Year of Plant Health key messages in your communications products, seminars, presentations, etc.

 - Take part in the IYPH 2020 photo contest.
 Winning photos could be showcased on the United Nation’s IYPH 2020 website and exhibited at their headquarters and at events around the world.
 The contest will be open to all photographers – professional and amateur – over the age of 18.
-Contest entry details will be announced soon.
-Stay tuned!
+Contest entry details are available here!

 - Use the images, posters and other visual tools as much as possible in your activities and events.
 A wide range of digital and print-ready communication materials will help you promote the IYPH 2020: visual identity guidelines, web and social media banners, templates for presentations, web gadgets, posters, brochures and a promo video.